HIPAA Compliance Essentials for 2026

 - Rate the likelihood and impact of each threat.

-- Check how well your current protections work.
+- Check how well your current safeguards work.

-- Rank weak points by severity and apply fixes.
+- Rank vulnerabilities by severity and apply fixes.

 - Document findings and keep the records.